Run a Scan Node

 Not required for node setup

 If you have visited this documentation to set up your node, you can safely skip this Recovery section.
-It is placed here to inform you about potential problems if you lose data and for troubleshooting if needed later.
+Just keep in mind that it can save you time later to back up your config now.

 "I lost my scan node data, now what?"